Privacy Notice for California Residents

 - When you apply for a position at Aon;

-- If you contact us with a complaint or query; or
+- If you contact us with a complaint or query

-- From our clients or other third parties.
+- From our clients, business partners, or other third parties.
 For example:

 - When we provide services for our clients, when personal information is strictly relevant to the services we provide.
 Our services and products include insurance broking, claims management, risk management consulting, other forms of insurance services (including underwriting of insurance products and reinsurance), employee benefits program administration, and investment advisory services.
 In these cases, your personal information will be provided to us by our clients, or advisors or service providers acting on behalf of our clients.
 Sometimes our clients may ask us to contact you directly.